code-dot-org/code-dot-org/SETUP.md

 1. Install **Git LFS**
     1. `brew install git-lfs`
-    1. Run: `git lfs install` to add the git hooks to your system
+    1. From your homedir, run: `git lfs install`
+       - This adds a `[filter "lfs"]` section to your `~/.gitconfig`.
+       - Note: the install command must be run while you are **outside** a git repo directory.
+If you run it from inside a git repo, it will instead try to install git hooks in that repo.

 1. Install [Redis](https://redis.io/) via `brew install redis`